yumimobi/YumiMediationSDK-Unity/source/document/YumiMediationSDK for Unity(en).md

 Complete the above procedure, Open **xcworkspace** project.

-**Note：Use CocoaPods to identify iOS dependencies.
+**Note: Use CocoaPods to identify iOS dependencies.
 CocoaPods runs as a post-build process step.**
+**Note: CocoaPods will auto download the thirdparty network's SDK, you don't need add it by manual.**

 ### 4.2 Deploy Android